aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/delete-all/_index.md

 ﻿---
-title: "Delete All"
-second_title: "Bookmarks in a Word Document"
+title: "Delete all bookmarks from a Word Document"
 type: docs
 url: /bookmarks/delete-all/
-description: "Delete bookmarks in a Word document"
+description: "Delete all bookmarks from a Word Document"
 weight: 40
 ---

-Removes all bookmarks from the document.
+This REST API deletes all bookmarks from a Word document.
+It takes the document file as an input.

-## Delete bookmarks in Word document REST API
+## Delete all bookmarks from a Word Document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|